 If you are looking for something that is sweet yet spicy, this Spicy Mango Chicken dish is for you.
 Loaded with jalapeño peppers and featuring our Minute® Ready to Serve Basmati Rice, this dish is an absolute must try!

 For a crunchy and delicious chicken dish with plenty of spice, check out this sweet and creamy Chicken and Rice Southwest Slaw served with our signature Minute® Ready to Serve Southwest Pinto Beans and Rice.
 This recipe calls for sriracha for an added kick, though if you really want to turn the spice up, try adding in some jalapeño peppers to the mix.
+Our Cheesy Chicken and Rice is another great chicken recipe to try.

 If you are a pescetarian also looking to get in on the spicy fun for your home dishes, there are no shortage of spicy fish combinations you can make.
 For example, try this easy-to-make Spicy Chipotle Tuna on Rice made with Minute® Ready to Serve Brown Rice and chipotle peppers in adobo.
 If you don’t have any chipotle peppers, you can use chili powder instead.